IwoHerka/identifier_characteristics_paper/paper.md

 ### Research questions

-- RQ1: Do common identifier characteristics reproduce across programming paradigms?
+- RQ1: Do common identifier characteristics correlate with programming paradigms?
-- RQ2: Do common identifier characteristics reproduce across project domains?
+- RQ2: Do common identifier characteristics correlate with project domains?
+- RQ3: Do common identifier characteristics correlate with programming languages?
-- RQ3: Do grammatical patterns found in procedural paradigms reproduce in functional paradigms?
+- RQ4: Do grammatical patterns found in procedural paradigms reproduce in functional paradigms?
-- RQ4: Can LLMs be used as ground truth for relatedness of identifiers?
+- RQ5: Can LLMs be used as ground truth for relatedness of identifiers?
-- RQ5: Can word embedding models be trained only on identifier names instead of AST?
+- RQ6: Can word embedding models be trained only on identifier names instead of AST?
-- RQ6: To what extent can large language models help domain categorization for software repositories?
+- RQ7: To what extent can large language models help domain categorization for software repositories?

 # Related work